Mathew T. Thomas

-Mathew Thoompumpattu Thomas (born 27 September 1961) is an Indian politician and a member of legislative assembly, who was the former minister for water resources in Government of Kerala, State President and Legislature Party Leader of the Janata Dal (Secular) an ally of LDF.
+Mathew Thoompumpattu Thomas (born 27 September 1961) is an Indian politician and a member of legislative assembly, who was the former minister for water resources in Government of Kerala, State President and Legislature Party Leader of the Indian Socialist Janata Dal an ally of LDF.
 He was the Minister of Transport for Kerala from May 2006 to August 2009 in the LDF ministry led by V.S.
 Achuthanandan.

 Early life

 Mathew Thomas was born in Thiruvalla as the son of Rev. T. Thomas, a priest of the Mar Thoma Church.
 He is a member of the Thoompumpattu family.
 He completed his B.Sc. degree from the Mar Thoma College, Tiruvalla, and also has an LL.B. from Government Law College, Thiruvananthapuram.
 He was motivated by the imposition of Emergency in 1977 to enter politics and joined the Kerala Vidyarthi Janata (KVJ), the state youth wing of the erstwhile Janata Party.
-He served in various positions, beginning as the KVJ Unit Secretary in Mar Thoma College, Tiruvalla; then as Taluk Secretary, Thiruvalla, District President, Alappuzha, State Secretary, and as State President (1985-88).
+He served in various positions, beginning as the KVJ Unit Secretary in Mar Thoma College, Tiruvalla; then as Taluk Secretary, Thiruvalla, District President, Alappuzha, State Secretary, and as State President (1985–88).
 He is married to Achamma Alex and has two daughters- Achu Anna Mathew and Ammu Thankam Mathew.